Yap Kee Wanton Noodles – 100% Egg Noodles at Holland Drive

 Richard also roasts his own char siew.
 He uses fresh pork only.
 It was decent, with a balance of sweet and savoury notes.
 I wish it was fattier though.
 There is a good amount of filling in the juicy dumplings.

-Each plate of wanton mee starts from $3.50, and it comes with some char siew, wantons and vegetables.
-Richard always recommend customers to try the noodles without any seasonings like chilli and black sauce.
-Yap Kee also serves dumpling and shredded chicken noodles.
+Each plate of wanton mee at Yap Kee Wanton Noodles starts from $3.50, and it comes with some char siew, wantons and vegetables.
+Richard always recommends customers to try the noodles without any seasonings like chilli and black sauce.
+Yap Kee Wanton Noodles also serves dumpling and shredded chicken noodles.

 Yap Kee Wanton Noodles